codebenderhq/backpack-std/readme.md

-# AKI
+# oomph

-backpack/std is a suite of libraries designed to enable developers to create secure, reliable, and scalable applications that meet their business needs.
+you don’t need a textbook to be a developer, more importantly you don’t learn code to get a job

+You learn code for the same reason you learned to read and write

+It is a way for you to communicate, your beliefs

+Express your passion and build value not just for yourself but for others

+And that is what oomph aims to help you get right, building solutions that not only improve your life but those of your friends  too

+What do you want to build

+NB: there is a difference between a computer scientist and a developer don’t get it twisted

+## Getting Started

+`coming soon`

 ## Roadmap

 ### Tech Debt
-- [ ] improve teh desccion logic for extensions
+- [ ] improve the desccion logic for extensions
 - [ ] protect logs with secret key
-- [ ] update readme file to help with getting started with Aki
+- [ ] update readme file to help with getting started with oomph
 - [ ] include verbose comments on code

-### Aki Features

-- [ ] add site visitor trackor, providing personalized and new experiences to your site visitors
-  - [ ] check if the site visit is from an old or a new person

-### Core

-- [x] add built in deploy service
-- [ ] add background worker job to web (framework)
-- [ ] enable deploy based on secret key
-- [ ] create example folder

-### Finanace
-- [ ] wallet creation
-- [ ] conduit integration

-### Office
-- [ ] view mail
-- [ ] send mail

-### Bye
-- [ ] Support products and services upload

-### Embeded Development (Coming Soon)
-Being able to talk to low level primitive machines would be a dream